 Getting a Tick Off of Your Dog

-If your dog spends time outside in areas where ticks like to hang out, a tick check should be part of your daily routine.
+If your dog spends much time outdoors, a tick check should be part of your daily routine.

 Even the best repellents may not prevent these parasites from latching onto your pooch.
-And since it can take 24 to 48 hours for an attached tick to transmit an infection to its host, it's important to promptly and properly remove these parasites.
+It can take 24 to 48 hours for an attached tick to transmit an infection to its host, so it's important to promptly and properly remove these parasites.

 First, run your fingers slowly over your dog's entire body.
 If you feel a bump or swollen area, check to see if a tick has burrowed there.
 Don't limit your search to your dog's torso: check between his toes, under his armpits, the insides of his ears, and around his face and chin.

 Don't limit tick checks to your canine family members.
 Dogs can't directly transmit tick-borne illnesses to people, but ticks can move from host to host.
 A tick may enter your home on your dog's back and move on to another pet or human, or a tick could hitch a ride on you and then move on to one of your pets.
-A good tick prevention strategy includes checking all family members for these parasites, especially after outdoor activities in wooded, leafy, or grassy areas.
+A good tick prevention strategy includes checking all family members, especially after outdoor activities in wooded, leafy or grassy areas.

 Is it a tick?

-Ticks can be black, brown, or tan, and they have eight legs.
+Ticks can be black, brown or tan, and they have eight legs.
 Ticks are arachnids and related to spiders, not insects.
-They can also be tiny—some tick species are only as large as the head of a pin—so look carefully.
+They can also be tiny—some species are only as large as the head of a pin—so look carefully.

 In some areas of the United States where there is no real winter, ticks are active all year, not just in the summer months.
-Even in areas where there has been a killing frost with the approach of winter, ticks can become active again if the weather turns warm for more than a day or two.
+Even when winter is coming and there has been a killing frost, ticks can become active again if the weather turns warm for more than a day or two.